Jobs

 The directories assigned when a system is defined:

-rootDir - the root of the file system that is accessible through this Tapis system.
+rootDir - the effective root of the file system when accessed through this Tapis system.

-jobWorkingDir - the default directory for temporary files used or created during job execution.
+jobWorkingDir - the default directory for files used or created during job execution.

 The directories assigned in application definitions and/or in a job submission requests: